 - The Centers for Medicare & Medicaid Services (CMS) is awarding $9.3 million to States to help insurance regulators monitor compliance with the mental health and substance use disorder parity protections.

-- The Substance Abuse and Mental Health Services Administration (SAMHSA) and DOL are releasing a Consumer Guide to Disclosure Rights: Making the Most of Your Mental Health and Substance Use Disorder Benefits to help consumers understand what type of information to ask for when inquiring about a plan's compliance with parity and to explain the various Federal disclosure laws that also require disclosure of information related to parity.
+- The Substance Abuse and Mental Health Services Administration (SAMHSA) and DOL are releasing a Consumer Guide to Disclosure Rights: Making the Most of Your Mental Health and Substance Use Disorder Benefits - PDF to help consumers understand what type of information to ask for when inquiring about a plan's compliance with parity and to explain the various Federal disclosure laws that also require disclosure of information related to parity.

-- DOL, HHS and the Department of Treasury (Treasury) are issuing guidance on parity and opioid use disorder treatment to address specific questions the Departments have received related to issues such as the application of parity to opioid treatment access and coverage of court-ordered treatment.
+- DOL, HHS and the Department of Treasury (Treasury) are issuing guidance on parity and opioid use disorder treatment - PDF to address specific questions the Departments have received related to issues such as the application of parity to opioid treatment access and coverage of court-ordered treatment.
 The guidance also solicits feedback on how the disclosure document request process can be improved.
-In addition, a new Parity Compliance Assistance Materials Index to assist with navigating the available FAQ.
+In addition, a new Parity Compliance Assistance Materials Index - PDF to assist with navigating the available FAQ.

 - SAMHSA is announcing that it will host two State Policy Academies on Parity Implementation for State Officials in Fiscal Year 2017, including one focused on the commercial market and one on parity in Medicaid and the Children’s Health Insurance Program.

 These Task Force activities build on the progress of this Administration, and the recommendations in the Final Report provide a roadmap for future improvements.
 Other resources were released during the Task Force’s tenure, including:

 - Tri-Departmental guidance from HHS, DOL, and Treasury was issued on April 20 to clarify parity requirements.